 Be proactive, resilient & realistic!

-My success hasn't happened overnight: it required lots of hard graft, initiative, and resilience, and of course a dose of pure luck!
-But please don't read this blogpost as "if I can do it, so should you".
+Success in academia doesn't happen overnight: it required lots of hard graft, initiative, and resilience, and of course a dose of pure luck!
 Every career is different and so are everyone's life circumstances.
 Do realise though that much of your academic career can only be shaped by one person: you!
 So hopefully the advice below will act as an inspiration for you to take the initiative to do so.
 If it has, please do let me know.

 As an academic you are an independent professional shaping your own career.
 That means you need to be pro-active and show initiative, not wait for things to happen, or wait for other people to reach out to you or tell you what to do.